lefp/shallow-wave/README.md

 Rendering is also done using OpenCL, an idea taken from [FluidX3D](https://github.com/ProjectPhysX/FluidX3D) that really simplifies the graphics code.

 The main goal is to develop skills toward GPU cluster computing, and (with lower priority) numerical methods.
 I'm also hoping to prove to myself that there is a decent alternative to Fortran/C/C++ for HPC.
+To that end, I also wrote a [Zig version](https://github.com/lefp/shallow-wave-zig-opencl).

 Next steps:
 * Multi-GPU support